illustrated geese holding various objects with hearts on them

 Once you’ve got your supporters up and running with your nonprofit organization, you’ve got to do the work to keep them around.
 Here are some ideas you can use to help retain active volunteers for your organization:

 • Make Volunteering Fun: Your organization is serious about making change, but volunteering with it doesn’t have to be dull or daunting.
 Surprise your volunteers with little tokens of appreciation, or gift cards to local merchants or team snacks (coffee and cookies do wonders!).
 Create an atmosphere of fun with an event that is just for current volunteers – one where they don’t have to do all the work!
-Include fun activities and serve good food (not just the leftovers they get after helping out at one of your fundraisers!)
+Include fun activities and serve good food (not just the leftovers from one of your fundraisers!).
 Adapt our Goosechase Community Shenanigans template to help your supporters get to know your local community a little better.
-Spend some time having fun together as friends more than anything!
+Spend some time having fun together as friends, more than anything!

 Get your volunteers excited with a fun event in their honor

-• Training: Just like in the business world, ongoing training is an important component of volunteer retention.
-Some organizations even have a volunteer portal on their website to provide current data and showcase volunteer opportunities.
-An added benefit is that volunteer training results in better volunteer performance and increased volunteer retention.
+• Training: Just like in the business world, ongoing training is an essential component of volunteer retention.
+Some organizations even have a volunteer portal on their websites to provide up-to-date contact information and showcase volunteer opportunities.
+An added benefit is that volunteer training leads to better performance and increased retention.
 Volunteer training should:

 1. Instill a deeper understanding of your organization’s mission